prot0s34/simple-ssh-manager/README.md

 <p>Terminal based SSH connections manager</p>
 <p>Allow you create multiply "inventory" host lists and connect into target host with few key motions</p>
-<p>You can connect to target host using several "hop" options - via regular jumphost, kubernetes pod as proxy, kubernetes pod + jumphost as proxy, direct connection</p>
+<p>You can connect to target host using several "hop" options - via regular jumphost, kubernetes service (with SOCKS5 proxy), kubernetes service(with SOCKS5 proxy) + jumphost as proxy, direct connection</p>
-<p>For using k8s pod as proxy - you need to install SOCKS5 pod in your cluster </p>
+<p>For using k8s service as proxy - you need to install SOCKS5 pod in your cluster and create service for it.
+See, for example, [dante](https://www.inet.no/dante/)</p>
 <p>Currently it support only password-based auth (btw crypto/ssh used, BUT passwords in inventory stored as plaintext, keep in mind)</p>
 <p>Written in Go with <a href=https://github.com/rivo/tview> rivo/tview</a> and <a href=https://github.com/kubernetes/client-go>kubernetes/client-go</a> </p>